leadedge/SpoutCapture/README.md

 Two Spout senders are created, one for the entire desktop and one for the selected region or application window.
 A region of interest is always part of the “visible” desktop, so can be obscured by other windows.
 Window capture is independent and the selected application can be obscured without affecting the capture.
 The capture continues if SpoutCapture is minimized.
-Details can be found in SpoutCapture.pdf.
 Download the package from releases.

 The project depends on :
 * ofxWinMenu - https://github.com/leadedge/ofxWinMenu